-First and foremost, let’s get something straight – the term “race” can be very intimidating for anyone who isn’t super competitive, experienced or confident in the activity at hand.
-BUT, what many new runners aren’t aware of, is that “race day” is totally synonymous with “a fun, organized running event with high energy and community atmosphere providing the opportunity to push a little more than usual, and prove how physically strong and self-willed one can be.”
-So, going forward, let’s just call it a running EVENT. 🙂
+First and foremost, let’s get something straight – the term “race” can be intimidating for anyone who isn’t super competitive, experienced or confident in the activity at hand.
+BUT, what many new runners aren’t aware of, is that “race day” is totally synonymous with “a fun, organized running event with high energy and community atmosphere that provides the opportunity to push a little harder than usual” So, going forward, let’s just call it a running EVENT 🙂

-On Sunday, April 8th, it’s the Prince Rupert 1/2 Marathon, two-person 1/2 Marathon Relay, and 8K Road Race hosted by Rupert Runners.
-Find everything you need to know by clicking the link, and a 2018 registration form specifically, is HERE!
+The second Sunday in April is the Prince Rupert 1/2 Marathon, two-person 1/2 Marathon Relay, and 8K Road Race hosted by Rupert Runners.
+Find everything you need to know by clicking the link.
 Both routes are out-and-back, meaning the finish line is the same place as the starting line.
-The 21.1km course, which can be run by one person, or shared by two, starts at 10am and the 8km course starts at 11am.
 The reason this post is focusing on the 8K distance in particular is because the Learn to Run Clinic, hosted annually by Rupert Runners, has been in full swing now since mid-February.
-Eight kilometres may be a very realistic distance for participants to tackle, come April, whether it’s running, run/walk intervals, or even signing up with the intention to walk and just testing out a few short jogs along the way.
+Eight kilometres may be a very realistic distance for participants to tackle, come April.
+It could mean running, run/walk intervals, or even signing up with the intention to walk and just testing out a few short jogs along the way.
 That’s right, WALKERS ARE WELCOME!
 Come one, come all.
 Also, lots of other runners are coming out of their winter hibernation and 8k is a sweet distance if you aren’t down to run a quarter or half marathon at this point in the year.

-Once you’re all signed up, you can relax until the Saturday before the event, go down to the Civic Centre between 10-noon and pick up your bib (participant number) and souvenir shirt, or you can get it on race day.
-Again, it’s easier for you and everyone else to grab your stuff before the day of the event.
-If you don’t live in Prince Rupert, see you Sunday!
+Once you’re all signed up, you can relax until the Saturday before the event, go to the package pick-up location (place and time TBA) and pick up your bib (participant number), your shoe-tag (our new timing gizmo) and souvenir shirt (if you register before March 21st).
+Again, it’s easier for you and everyone else to grab your stuff before the day of the event, and this year we will only offer Sunday package pickup for out-of-town participants.

-The 8K begins at 11am this year.
-Sometime prior to that you’ll decide what you want to wear on your run, taking the weather into consideration and planning to leave something in your vehicle/a friend’s vehicle for after you finish.
-You may want to bring your own water bottle too, even though there will be water and snacks provided after.
+The 8K begins at 9:30am this year.
+Sometime prior to event day you’ll decide what you want to wear on your run, taking the weather conditions into consideration.
+Also, plan to leave something in your vehicle/a friend’s vehicle for after you finish because you will likely get very cold once you cool down.
+You may also want to bring your own water bottle or other beverage and snacks, even though there are always some goodies provided.

 Common question: Do I wear the race shirt in the run?

-Answer: a general running rule is never try anything new on race day.
-Clothes, food, shoes, etc. But it’s totally up to you!
+Answer: a general running rule is never try anything new on the day of an event.
+Clothing, food, shoes, etc. But in the end it’s totally up to you!

-Other things to pay attention to on Sunday morning are staying hydrated and eating breakfast a few hours before hand.
-Bland is good.
-You can use the bathroom before, washrooms available inside the Lester Centre as well as the Civic Centre.
+Other things to pay attention to on Sunday morning include staying hydrated and eating breakfast a few hours before hand.
+Bland is good!
+A few ideas are oatmeal or peanut butter and banana toast.
+You can use the bathroom before, washrooms are available inside the Lester Centre as well as the Civic Centre – just remember a mask for when you are indoors.

-Since the 1/2 marathon and relay start first, at ten, this is a great opportunity to get down to the Lester Centre nice and early to give yourself time to take in the energy of the event, cheer as 1/2 runners take off, chat with friends, and warm up.
-Oh, and to park, if you’re driving.
+Since the 1/2 marathon and relay start first, this is a great opportunity to get down to the Lester Centre nice and early to give yourself time to take in the energy of the event, cheer as 1/2 runners take off, chat with friends, and warm up.
+If the parking lot at the Lester Centre is congested, there is a ton of parking down below at the Civic Centre and ball fields.

-When 11am approaches, 8K participants gather in the little undercover drop-off area in front of the Lester Center entrance.
+When start time approaches, 8K participants gather in the little undercover drop-off area in front of the Lester Center entrance.
 This is the same place the first race started, so if you are there early you can see how it goes down, but it’s nothing fancy or complicated whatsoever.
-You’ll see a big timing clock set up and cones and volunteers in vests.
-Once you begin, you’ll run out onto the highway keeping on the right side of the road, and staying on that side after turning around at the half-way point, which is just a little further than the turn off to the Industrial Site.
+You’ll see orange cones and volunteers in vests, and at least one person shouting LOL.
+Once you begin, you’ll run out onto the highway keeping on the right side of the road, and staying on that side after turning around the cone at the half-way point, which is just a little further than the turn off to the Industrial Site and will have a water table and volunteers.
 There is no crossing of the highway.
 WOOO.
-If you think you’re nervous, try converting it to excited.
+If you think you’re getting nervous, try converting that to excited!

 Think of this course as SIX parts.
-Six manageable chunks, many of which you have already run, or will before April, if you take part in Learn to Run.
+Six manageable chunks, many of which you have already run, or will before April, if you’re taking part in Learn to Run or Continue to Run.

 1/6: Lester Centre to BC Hydro